 Todd S. Gernes

-Professor Gernes is an interdisciplinary historian of American Culture and American History generalist whose teaching and research focuses on 19th- and 20th-century U. S. history and society, with specializations in literary history, historical theory and methodology, history of 20th-century popular music, American material culture and decorative arts, museum studies, and historical constructions of race, class, ethnicity, and gender and sexuality.
-Professor Gernes teaches a variety of courses in History and American Studies.
-He is presently teaching an interdisciplinary learning community with a colleague in Political Science about America’s response to the Armenian genocide in a global context.
+Professor Gernes is an interdisciplinary historian whose teaching and scholarship focuses on American culture and society in the from the 19th century to the present, with specializations in literary history, decorative arts and material culture, the history of the book, museum studies, race and ethnicity, and gender and sexuality.
 Gernes pursues scholarly work in American cultural history and has published articles and book reviews in MELUS, The New England Quarterly, The African American Review, and The Winterthur Portfolio, as well as essays in scholarly anthologies.

-Present research includes the education and literary development of feminist public intellectual Charlotte Perkins Gilman (1860-1935); a digital humanities project featuring the Gibson House Museum in Boston and its founder, Boston poet and bon vivant, Charles Hammond Gibson, Jr. (1874-1954); a study of Rhode Island industrialist, philosopher, and Abolitionist Rowland Hazard (1801-1888); and an interdisciplinary study of Armenia in the American imagination.
+Present research includes the education and literary development of feminist public intellectual Charlotte Perkins Gilman (1860-1935); the life and work of American symbolist painter, Charles Walter Stetson the life and times of Boston poet, bon vivant, and museum founder, Charles Hammond Gibson, Jr. (1874-1954); and a study of Rhode Island industrialist, philosopher, and Abolitionist Rowland Hazard (1801-1888).

 - B.A. and M.A., English and American Literature, University of Massachusetts, Amherst